 One thing that should immediately stand out to you, the fillers you should be casting are simplified.
 Flash Concentration really turns Heal into a filler powerhouse.
 Heal becomes stronger than all the other options in terms of terms of both HPS (throughput) and HPM (efficiency).
 Smite also supersedes other DPS options in terms of pure healing output due to its synergy with Surge of Light.

 Resonant Words procs after casting any of your holy words.
-While this will primarily be Holy Word: Sanctify and Holy Word: Serenity in raid, it will also proc from Holy Word: Chastise and Holy Word: Salvation.
+While this will primarily be Holy Word: Serenity and Holy Word: Sanctify in raid, it will also proc from Holy Word: Chastise and Holy Word: Salvation.
 It is worth getting a Heal cast off between your holy word casts where possible.
 If you have to move and people need the healing, go ahead and use your instant casts to help save a life, but where possible try to get at least one Heal cast off before casting another holy word.

 As always, one of the most common mistakes we see a Holy Priest make when they’re performing poorly is neglecting regular usage of our short-cooldown spells.
 The following should be cast as often as they will do healing, which should be nearly on cooldown!
 This is extremely important for both our HPS as well as our mana efficiency.